vasubhrdwj/todo-list/README.md

 Steps:
-1 - Have a basic design for what what will fixed on the website
 2 - rest things will be added using modules
 3 - make sure to keep dry principle
 4 - Will have following sections